-We stayed in the lovely Motel Safari, which was cheaper than the iconic Blue Swallow motel but we really liked it.
-It was quite basic but had that 50s motel feel with how it was decorated and was super clean.
+We stayed in the lovely Motel Safari, which was a little cheaper than the iconic Blue Swallow motel but we really liked it.
+It was quite basic but had that retro 50s motel feel with how it was decorated and was super clean.
 Fab.

 Day 4 – Tucumcari NM to Gallup NM

 This was our longest driving day and we drove pretty much the entire state of New Mexico, through Albuquerque and almost to the border with Arizona.

 We saw lots and lots of signs for casinos on the road and there were also lots of for shops with authentic Native American goods which was interesting – to be honest it was the only aspect of their culture we saw on our trip and I know there’s so much to learn so that was a shame.
 I’d love to explore more of it one day through more than just see the tourist shops – again something for another road trip!

 On the west side of Albuquerque was the Petroglyph National Monument which sounded like a really interesting place to visit so we took our supermarket lunch there (one of our many tips on keeping the budget down on our road trip) and ate that before having a walk around the trails there.
 It was a great stopping point for our day of driving, especially as we did quite a few miles this day.